anthonysherwinchua/ascenda-challenge/README.md

 [Back to top](#links)

 # Removing data
-A scheduled `HotelDataCleanerJob` runs every minute.
+A scheduled `HotelDataCleanerJob` runs every 30 minutes.
 It does the following:
 - checks if any supplier is in `started` state.
 This indicates there is an ongoing scraping
 - when all supplier is in `completed` state, it deletes all `Hotel` which doesn't match any of the supplier's job_id